Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 # Revathi Call 20-12-21

 ### Looking forward
-There is a desire to move faster towards key goals, or perhaps for more transparency/visibility Accountability and responsibility, Roles are
+There is a desire to move faster towards key goals, or perhaps for more transparency/visibility about the movement towards those goals.
+This naturally leads to questions around how metrics fit in?

-How do mettrics fit in?
 What kinds are ok?
+How should they be used?
+We

 Strategy for Immediate things in January
 Ask Will about Carrol Sanfords 3
 Start curating resources around gov circle